 Audiences love this content!
 Seriously!
 It’s meaty, powerful, and useful, wrapped up in riveting stories, topped with a good dose of humor.

-When she takes the platform, you’ll be captivated by her inspiring message woven with riveting stories, engaging humor, and challenging ideas.
-Audiences love her energy and her message.
-Organizations experience better morale, bigger commitment, and greater engagement in their teams.
+Organizations and teams experience better morale, stronger commitment, and greater engagement.
 Productivity goes up as fear goes down.
 People will want to change – for the better.
 You’ll begin to see changes immediately.

-In addition to her NASA background, she has experience in direct sales, fitness instruction, interior design and motherhood.
-Now as a professional speaker and inaugural Licensed Associate of the Impostor Syndrome Institute, she challenges organizations and individuals to ‘push the envelope’ of their own expectations, and propel themselves to peak performance.
+In addition to my NASA background, I’ve had experience in direct sales, fitness instruction, interior design and motherhood.
+Now as a professional speaker and inaugural Licensed Associate/Coach with the Impostor Syndrome Institute, I invite organizations and individuals to “push the envelope” of their own expectations and propel themselves to peak performance.